Trends in Mills & Boon Historical Cover Designs

 Branding changes to Mills & Boon Legacy of Love and a new rose design.

 that you will occasionally find second-hand copies being sold with this listed as the book title!
+A third or more of the cover images are montages, which is

 |